sr-lab/coqpyt/README.md

 Interact with Coq files and navigate through your proofs using our Python client for [coq-lsp](https://github.com/ejgallego/coq-lsp).

-Execute Coq files, retrieve the generated context and edit proofs through addition and removal of steps.
+Execute Coq files, retrieve the generated context and edit proofs through insertion and removal of steps.

 ## Installation